marcus-o/real_time_rfsoc_phase_correction/readme.md

 - coherently averaged interferograms after phase correction
 - the interferogram parameters measured by the phase correction
 - the full interferogram train without phase correction

+### Real-time phase correction and averaging for a detuning of 20 kHz +- 5%
+Connect to the Jupyter environment on the RFSoC4x2 in your browser and upload the contents of the fixed_pc/pynq folder.
+The provided notebooks output:
+- the full interferogram train with phase correction (phase_correction_full_data.ipynb)
+- coherently averaged interferograms after phase correction and the interferogram parameters measured by the phase correction (phase_correction_averaging_log.ipynb)
+- the full interferogram train without phase correction (no_phase_correction_full_data.ipynb)

 ## Connecting the RFSoC4x2
 The AMD Zynq Ultrascale+ RFSoC XCZU48DR-2FFVG1517E accepts maximally a 1 V peak-to-peak voltage at its analog-to-digital converters which are 100-Ohm terminated.